We will not be silent about the culture of Sexual Abuse among Southern Baptists

 We must reform theological fault lines.
 For years, I have proposed that when certain theologians set up humans in a hierarchy, claiming that, since men are made first and women made second in creation, you ultimately get a worldview that turns those-who-are-created-second into second-class citizens.
 For me, this was becoming a larger issue in Baptist life when conversations in Convention-sponsored seminaries focused on excluding women from teaching Bible and theology classes to seminarians.
 It’s one thing to argue about women serving as pastors, but when a class is unable to have women teach, what emerges are theological fractures that cannot hold over time.

-If women cannot have a voice and God-given authority to shape life with Christ and life in the church, then why are we surprised that it robs them a voice to speak out against their accusers and oppressors within the church?
-Abuse and exploitation is not a secular, humanist plot– abuse is originating with church leaders who have abused women and have codified theologies that result in abuse for decades.
+If women cannot have a voice and God-given authority to shape life with Christ and life in the church, then why are we surprised that it robs them of a voice to speak out against their abusers and oppressors within the church.
+Abuse and exploitation is not a secular, humanist plot; abuse is originating with church leaders who have codified theologies of abuse for decades.

-Nor is abuse isolated: part of my wife’s testimony includes her leaving the Southern Baptist church of her childhood after learning that her pastor was having an affair with one of his parishioners.
-That even, which occurred when my wife was 12 years of age, shaped how she viewed Southern Baptists and Southern Baptist Churches for decades.
-It was a gross violation of trust, and it took some convincing for my wife to get back into a Baptist church when I entered my first full-time ministry position.
+Nor is it isolated: part of my wife’s testimony includes her leaving the Southern Baptist church of her youth after learning that her pastor was having an affair with one of his parishioners.

 Reform must include repentance and reparation.
 This report must lead us all to repent.
 We have all been caught up in a culture of silencing victims for the sake of increasing budgets and bodies-in-pews.
 We may not be directly involved or know anyone affected by abuse and scandal, but this is our family and we have a part in that family whether we like it or not.